-At Pickering Junior School we are committed to serving the needs of our children.
+At Pickering Community Junior School, we are committed to serving the needs of our children.
 We believe this involves preparing children to thrive in a society where the only constant is change.
 Despite our geographical location, we recognise the multi-cultural, multi faith and ever-changing nature of the United Kingdom.

 The Rule Of Law

 The importance of laws, whether they govern the class, the school, or the country are consistently reinforced.
 Time is taken in assembly to promote the school rules and the reasons for having them.
 We use assembly time to address current affairs; to explain how wider world problems can influence the outcomes for us all.
 Children understand that rules govern and protect us.
 They understand their responsibilities in this and the consequences when laws are broken.
 Visits from authorities such as the Police help reinforce this message.